 Right about this time of year the wasps are unbearable!
 How do we keep them away without resorting to using chemicals?
-I’ve talked a lot about natural pest control and the many uses for peppermint oil so that brings up the question “Do Wasps Hate Peppermint Oil?” because it seems to keep them away.
+I’ve talked a lot about wasp repellent tips and the many uses for peppermint oil so that brings up the question “Do Wasps Hate Peppermint Oil?” because it seems to keep them away.

 Do Wasps Hate Peppermint Oil?

 Peppermint oil works effectively in repelling wasps, according to a study published in the Journal of Pest Management Science in 2013.

 [Paper wasps] collect caterpillars, beetle larvae, and other insect prey to feed their young.
 Don’t be too quick to get rid of a paper wasp colony if it isn’t causing a problem.